Cary Grant: Honors and awards

-Grant was awarded a special plaque at the Straw Hat Awards in New York in May 1975 which recognized him as a "star and superstar in entertainment".
-The following August, Betty Ford invited him to give a speech at the Republican National Convention in Kansas City and to attend the Bicentennial dinner for Queen Elizabeth II at the White House that same year.
+Grant was awarded a special plaque at the Straw Hat Awards in New York in May 1975, which recognized him as a "star and superstar in entertainment".
+In July 1976, Betty Ford invited him to attend the Bicentennial dinner for Queen Elizabeth II at the White House and to give a speech introducing her at the Republican National Convention in Kansas City the following month.
 He was invited to a royal charity gala in 1978 at the London Palladium.
 In 1979, he hosted the American Film Institute's tribute to Alfred Hitchcock, and presented Laurence Olivier with his honorary Oscar.

 In 1981, Grant was accorded the Kennedy Center Honors.
-Three years later, a theater on the MGM lot was renamed the "Cary Grant Theatre".
+In 1984, a theater on the MGM lot was renamed the "Cary Grant Theatre".
 In 1995, more than 100 leading film directors were asked to reveal their favorite actor of all time in a Time Out poll, and Grant came second only to Marlon Brando.
-On December 7, 2001, a statue of Grant by Graham Ibbeson was unveiled in Millennium Square, a regenerated area next to Bristol Harbour, Bristol, the city where he was born.
+In December 2001, a statue of Grant by Graham Ibbeson was unveiled in Millennium Square, a regenerated area next to Bristol Harbour, Bristol, the city where he was born.
 In November 2005, Grant again came first in Premiere magazine's list of "The 50 Greatest Movie Stars of All Time".
 The biennial Cary Comes Home Festival was established in 2014 in his hometown Bristol.
 McCann declared that Grant was "quite simply, the funniest actor cinema has ever produced".

+There is a street named after Grant in San Antonio, Texas.

+In November 2024, a Historic England national blue plaque was unveiled on his childhood home at 50 Berkeley Road, Bishopston, Bristol, where he lived from about age four to six, by Heritage Minister Sir Chris Bryant.

+Portrayals

-Grant was portrayed by John Gavin in the 1980 made-for-television biographical film Sophia Loren: Her Own Story.
+Grant was portrayed by John Gavin in the 1980 made-for-television biographical film Sophia Loren: Her Own Story, and in the similar 1987 TV serialisation Poor Little Rich Girl: The Barbara Hutton Story, James Read played Grant as Barbara Hutton's third husband.

+The British miniseries Archie, covering Grant's life, was broadcast from November 2023 on ITV.
+Grant is portrayed by Dainton Anderson, Oaklee Pendergast, Calam Lynch and Jason Isaacs at successive stages of his life.